letanure/JobTracker/README.md

 A super simple, lightweight job application tracking tool that helps you manage your job search process efficiently.
 No login required, no complex setup - just open and start tracking!

+Why do this, in one file, no bundlers, no TS? just for fun =).

 ## 🎯 Project Concept

 This is a **minimalist job tracker** designed for simplicity and ease of use: